duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

-To assign keyboard shortcuts you need to create a service in Automator and create shortcut in System Preferences -> Keyboard -> Shortcuts -> Services
+To assign keyboard shortcuts you need to create a service in Automator and create shortcut in System Preferences -> Keyboard -> Shortcuts -> Services That is available in all apps, you can find them on main menu using app name on top left position -> Services.
+If there is already some shortcut than you need to remap it to another key, I use same with a shift.

 Create service for each key, for example activateWindowL (`/home/orlovic/Library/Services/activateWindowL.workflow`).